 I am still unsure what I liked more here – the fluid lines of this architectural wonder or those huge colourful snail installations that dot the surrounding gardens!
 Designed by Iraqi-British architect Zaha Hadid, this centre is a hub of activities – it provides space for exhibitions, hosts international programmes and music shows in the auditorium and even has a museum.

 The design of the building bagged the architect, and the building, prominence in the international circuit and a couple of awards too.
-I’ve been told that the interiors of this centre are as mind boggling as the outside but I wouldn’t know.
+I’ve been told that the interiors of this centre are as mind-boggling as the outside but I wouldn’t know.
 I was busy chilling in the gardens, lounging on recycled garden furniture whilst munching on roasted chestnuts.

 Psst… there are several buildings that carry the name of Azerbaijan’s first President.
 Don’t confuse this centre with those other buildings.

-The beautiful and never – ending Boulevard in Baku is a looooooooooooooong walkway along the shore of the Caspian Sea and is dotted with cafes, bars, restaurants, an upcoming shopping mall, parks, etc. and is usually packed with walkers, skaters, cyclists or strollers throughout the day.
+The beautiful and never-ending Boulevard in Baku is a looooooooooooooong walkway along the shore of the Caspian Sea and is dotted with cafes, bars, restaurants, an upcoming shopping mall, parks, etc. and is usually packed with walkers, skaters, cyclists or strollers throughout the day.

 Walk down the pedestrian promenade for a startling view of the glittering waters of the massive lake – you can even spot the oil rigs at a distance, ogle at private yachts and speedboats anchored off the boulevard.
-The boulevard carries a 100 year old history.
+The boulevard carries a 100-year-old history.
 Established to connect the oilfields in a particular municipality to the main city, since 1900 the boulevard has developed with inputs from different architects, the efforts of several public authority figures and support from Baku residents.
 Some of the more prominent buildings along the boulevard are the International Muğam Centre, the Baku Business Centre, the Park Bulvar Mall, the Crystal Hall and the London Eye inspired Baku Eye Ferris wheel.

 The elder sister, me and our host revisited our childhood at the Boulevard and it all began when I insisted on indulging my sweet tooth with some cotton candy.
 A pink cloud in hand, we spotted a toy train that operates between two points.
 Off we went, chugging in the train and giggling away to glory towards a ride through mini Venice.
 As the name suggests, it is a replica of Venice, complete with canals and boat rides.

-Listed among ‘must visit’ places in Baku, the Şahidlər Xiyabani also known as the Martyrs’ Lane is a beautiful but sombre reminder of Azerbaijan’s gory history.
+Listed among ‘must visit’ places in Baku, the Şahidlər Xiyabani also known as the Martyrs’ Lane is a beautiful but somber reminder of Azerbaijan’s gory history.
 A cemetery and a memorial, it is dedicated to the martyrs of a crackdown in Baku on January 19-20, 1990 and also those who lost their lives in the Nagorno-Karabakh War.
 While the latter was an ethnic and territorial conflict, the former is a dark chapter in the events that transpired during the dissolution of the Soviet Union.

 The most poignant visuals at this picturesque cemetery built atop a hill are the row of tombs along the lane that leads to the Eternal Flame memorial complex.
 Each tomb has a headstone with a photograph of the deceased.
 The most touching of these is the tombs of a couple — Fariza and Ilham Allahverdiyev.
 While Ilham was shot dead by the Soviet troops, a heartbroken Fariza committed suicide.